 5. Improve Your Kidney Function

-Your bodily fluids assist in carrying the waste products out of your cells.
+Your fluids assist in carrying the waste products out of your cells.
 The most aggressive toxicant in your body is blood urea nitrogen.
 This component is a water-soluble waste that normally passes through the kidneys to be eliminated through urine.
 As long as you are adequately hydrated, your kidneys typically do an effective job at cleansing and ridding your body of toxins.

 6. Maintain Proper Bowel Processes

 Being hydrated also helps move waste through your gastrointestinal tract, preventing constipation.
 When dehydrated, your colon draws water from your stool to maintain fluid levels.
 This results in constipation.